Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "Nobody is coming, I’m afraid.
 And it won’t be quick, or painless, but you’ll have about a half an hour before it gets bad.
 Try and fall asleep if you can.
 After that..."

 He shrugged, matter-of-factly.
 Guillory tried, and failed, to whimper.
-His secret service agents should have burst into the room, they were in the adjacent suites…
+His secret service agents should have burst into the room, they were in the adjacent suites...

 With a lance of horror, Guillory realized they’d been compromised.
-They wouldn’t be dead, because that would ruin the assassin’s work. *They were working together!* His team had undergone a routine rotation about five months ago…
+They wouldn’t be dead, because that would ruin the assassin’s work. *They were working together!* His team had undergone a routine rotation about five months ago...

-*Oh my God…* Guillory realized this must have been in the works for *months.* Against *that* level of pre-meditation, against the President’s *secret service…* His doom was certain.
+*Oh my God...* Guillory realized this must have been in the works for *months.* Against *that* level of pre-meditation, against the President’s *secret service...* His doom was certain.

 Guillory could do nothing about it besides helplessly watch the assassin’s work.
 The man took a minute or so more to finish cleaning up, then wheeled the cart back to the door.
 Once he’d done that, he quietly laid down a big sheet of plastic, carefully pulled off his fake uniform to include the shoes, then stripped down to his skin.

 Guillory would have gulped if he could.
 The man was a study in powerfully knotted masculine geometry, the kind which spoke loudly about hard-earned ability and his willingness to use it.

 But other than that, the assassin was fascinatingly plain.
 He was quite handsome yet generically so.
 He had no obvious racial features beyond a plain American blend of "white."
 There were no tattoos on his body, no scars, no body hair, no physical malformations, no significant asymmetry, and yet no remarkable *symmetry.* There was absolutely nothing about him besides his height and extreme muscular fitness that might serve as identification.
-In a normal place that might have been of *some* use, but here on Cimbrean…
+In a normal place that might have been of *some* use, but here on Cimbrean...

 If Guillory somehow survived this experience, there would be little useful to tell the police.
 But he wouldn’t, he knew.
 That realization gave him a strange sort of calm.
 Nothing he could do.

 Once stripped, the assassin pulled out a suitcase from the cart’s lower shelf and quietly bundled the old clothing up in another plastic sheet, then stowed it in the suitcase.
 Another suitcase came out, and then he quietly and efficiently did... something to the cart.
-The cart’s table folded down, its legs extended out…
+The cart’s table folded down, its legs extended out...

 A lance of pain fired down Guillory’s left arm. *Heart attack in my sleep, then.* At least Arthur left him his dignity.
 Finding himself resigned to his fate, he watched on, fascinated.

 The cart now looked exactly like one of the hotel’s luggage carts.
 Leaving the rest of it aside, the assassin’s alarming *quietness* again struck Guillory as the most frightening part.
 His killer loaded the first suitcase onto the cart, then bundled the remaining evidence of his deadly room service into the other.
 That left nothing left but the large plastic sheet and his nakedness to resolve.

 He had a plan for that, too.
-The burly little killer reached for a large packet of some kind, broke its seal and pulled out…hell, a gigantic moist towelette or something.
+The burly little killer reached for a large packet of some kind, broke its seal and pulled out... hell, a gigantic moist towelette or something.
 He then carefully wiped himself down, broke the seal on another packet, and pulled on a full-body running suit of the kind the local fitness fanatics wore for jogging in Folctha’s ice-cold evening rain.
 The final touch was some thin running gloves on his sturdy feet.

 That done, he carefully folded up the plastic sheet and stowed it in one of the suitcases and loaded up the luggage cart, leaving absolutely no sign anything had happened.